top of page

 The Godmothers 1, 2, and 3

-For example, The word for mistress in Italian is comare (one who takes care of you).
-But in Sicilian slang (as in The Sopranos). it is pronounced gomah. (the letter "c" in Italian is pronounced slightly at the back of the throat)
+For instance, the Italian word for mistress is comare (one who takes care of you).
+In Sicilian slang (as in The Sopranos), it is pronounced gomah (the letter "c" in Italian is pronounced slightly at the back of the throat).

-Still on my bucket list, I plan to visit the homeland of my father, Pacchino, Sicily located on the southeast tip of the island which is famous for its cherry tomatoes.
-In reading about the Mediterranean's largest island, I've learned that the people are known for their hospitality and are incredibly welcoming.
-Unlike most European countries, English isn’t widely spoken so I will have to brush up on my Sicilian.
+Still on my bucket list, I plan to visit my father's homeland, Pachino, Sicily, located on the southeast tip of the island, famous for its cherry tomatoes.
+From reading about the Mediterranean's largest island, I've learned that the people are known for their hospitality and are incredibly welcoming.
+Unlike most European countries, English isn’t widely spoken, so I will need to brush up on my Sicilian.

 Side note: There are over 300 dialects spoken in Italy today.